A Case of Conscience

 Reviewed by Galen Strickland

-My take on this novel is likely to be a bit different than you might be expecting, certainly different than other reviews I have read.
+My take on this book is likely to be a bit different than you might be expecting, certainly different than other reviews I have read.
 I will attempt to delve a bit deeper into what I think Blish was attempting to say, especially considering I disagree with several of his points, at least as far as I have been able to interpret them.

-First off, it must be mentioned that this novel won the Hugo Award in 1959, only the fifth book to be so honored.
+First off, it must be mentioned that A Case of Conscience won the Hugo Award for Best Novel in 1959, only the fifth book to be so honored.
 Actually, it could be said to have won two Hugos, since the original novella of the same title, essentially the first half of the completed novel (printed in IF magazine in 1953), won a Retro-Hugo in 2004.
 While I do consider the book to be well worth reading (and re-reading), it does suffer from the fact that the two halves were written several years apart and they also have a distinctly different feel about them.
 The first half lacks necessary character development, the conclusion doesn't deal sufficiently with the character I feel is the most important to the story.
 Its strengths, however, outweigh these shortcomings.
 It was one of the very first genre works to incorporate religious thought in its narrative, and it didn't shirk from asking some big questions.
 The answers it comes up with are debatable to be sure, but just to ask them in the first place was beyond what most writers were doing at the time, and I think it still holds up after all these years.

 The story begins in the year 2049 on the planet Lithia, fifty light years distant from Earth.
 It is here that humanity has met its first alien race, and four scientists have been assigned the task of determining Earth's eventual decision concerning the planet.
 Can we develop a meaningful and mutally beneficial association with the lizard-like beings, or would it be best to steer clear of their planet because of perceived dangers or conflicts they might present for us?
 The four humans are the physicist Cleaver, chemist Michelis, geologist Agronski and biologist Ruiz-Sanchez, who also happens to be a Jesuit priest.
 The Society of Jesus branch of the Catholic clergy has always been the most liberal order, dealing with a lot of scientific inquiries many others might consider outside the realm of religious thought.
 They have even developed proposals on the possibility of alien life and the way humanity should approach such creatures if they are ever encountered.
 Ruiz-Sanchez is the most open to developing a rapport with the Lithians, and has become quite proficient in their language.
 The other three, most especially Cleaver, only view the planet and its inhabitants for any possible benefit to humanity, either in the form of natural resources or from the Lithians' unique technologies.